-POhWER are working on behalf of Birmingham City Council to support citizens over 50 in the community to live healthy, independent lives.
-The Neighbourhood Network Scheme helps connect older people to individuals, groups, organisations, activities, services and places in their neighbourhoods.
+POhWER are working on behalf of Birmingham City Council to support adult citizens in the community to live healthy, independent lives.
+The Neighbourhood Network Scheme helps connect people to individuals, groups, organisations, activities, services and places in their neighbourhoods.

 Download the NNS leaflet (pdf)

 Download the Volunteer for Hodge Hill Constituency poster (pdf)

 Download the Hodge Hill General Funding poster (pdf)

 Download the Hodge Hill NNS Micro Funding for Communities Available Poster (pdf)

 Download the Hodge Hill NNS Younger Adults aged 18-49 with long term disabilities leaflet(pdf)